Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - Displays images with incorrect aspect ratio: Image display dimensions should match natural aspect ratio.

-- Document does not have a meta description: Meta descriptions may be included in search results to concisely summarize page content.
+- Document does not have a meta description: Meta descriptions may be included in search results to concisely summarise page content.

 ## 5. Version Control